google-deepmind/mujoco/doc/APIreference/functions_override.rst

 These are components of the simulation pipeline, called internally from :ref:`mj_step`, :ref:`mj_forward` and :ref:`mj_inverse`.
 It is unlikely that the user will need to call them.

+.. _mj_implicit:

+Integrates the simulation state using an implicit-in-velocity integrator (either "implicit" or "implicitfast", see :ref:`Numerical Integration<geIntegration>`), and advances simulation time.
+See `mjdata.h
+<https://github.com/google-deepmind/mujoco/blob/main/include/mujoco/mjdata.h>`__ for fields computed by this function.

 .. _Subcomponents:

 These are sub-components of the simulation pipeline, called internally from the components above.
 It is very unlikely